aarneranta/chalmers-advanced-python/labs/lab2/README.md

 ## The task: overview

-You are expected to submit two Python files,
+You are expected to submit two Python files:

-- `graphs.py` implementing general graphs and graph algorithms,
+- `graphs.py` implementing general graphs and graph algorithms
-- `trams.py` implementing transport networks by using concepts from `graphs.py`.
+- `trams.py` implementing transport networks by using concepts from `graphs.py`

 The following UML diagram shows the classes that you are expected to implement in these files.